-In 1955 Sunnyside Manor, contemporarily known as the Heintzman House, was sold by the Heintzman family to real estate developers who constructed the residential community that exists today.
+In 1955, Sunnyside Manor, now known as the Heintzman House, was sold by the Heintzman family to real estate developers who constructed the residential community that exists today.
 This development removed the residential buildings that formerly existed adjacent to 7951 Yonge Street as well as the linear driveway that provided access to the Heintzman House.
 In 1985, alterations were undertaken to 7951 Yonge Street as part of its conversion to commercial uses including the removal of original doors and windows.

-While there is significance to the property (i.e. Lot 32, Concession 1) it is associated with the owners that constructed and later expanded the Heinztman House rather than the later occupants of 7951 Yonge Street who are not known to have made a significant contribution to the development of Thornhill.
+While there is significance to the property (i.e. Lot 32, Concession 1), it is primarily associated with the owners that constructed and later expanded the Heinztman House rather than the later occupants of 7951 Yonge Street who are not known to have made a significant contribution to the development of Thornhill.
+However, there is a marginal connection to the former Heintzman House estate ("has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community")

-3. The property has contextual value because it,

-i. is important in defining, maintaining or supporting the character of an area, ii. is physically, functionally, visually or historically linked to its surroundings, or iii. is a landmark.
-O. Reg.
-9/06, s.
-1 (2).
+- 7. The property has contextual value because it is important in defining, maintaining or supporting the character of an area. - 8.
+The property has contextual value because it is physically, functionally, visually or historically linked to its surroundings. - 9.
+The property has contextual value because it is a landmark.

-Staff Comments: 7951 Yonge Street is positioned on a prominet rise of land north of Cricklewood Park.
+Staff Comments: 7951 Yonge Street is positioned on a prominent rise of land north of Cricklewood Park.
 Construction coincided with the gradual subdivision of the original land grants for farming puposes, and following the arrival of the The Metropolitan Railway (later Toronto & York) in 1885, small-scale suburban growth.
 While not of a size or prominence to be considered a landmark, the building is historically linked to its surroundings.
-Together with municipally-recognized heritage resources along both sides of Yonge Street, notably the nearby Mortimer House at 8000 Yonge Street, the subject property helps makes legible an earlier layer of residential growth within Thornhill.
+Together with municipally-recognized heritage resources along both sides of Yonge Street, notably the nearby Mortimer House at 8000 Yonge Street, the subject property helps make legible an earlier layer of residential growth within Thornhill.